raganwald/raganwald.github.com/_posts/2015-05-30-minimalism.md

 [![Rietveld's Hanging Lamp](/assets/images/hanging-lamp.jpg)](https://www.flickr.com/photos/59633635@N08/6433053889)

+### loops and blocks

-Another thing: `let` has special rules for loops.
+`let` has special rules for loops.
 So if we simplify our `arraySum` with a `for...in` loop, we'll need an IIFE around the `for` loop to prevent any `let` within the loop from leaking into the surrounding scope, and one inside the `for` loop to preserve its value within the block.
 Let's write a completely contrived function:

 {% highlight javascript %}
 function sumFrom (original, i) {